MRS. NO-STOP

 You can imagine our happiness and relief to welcome The No-Stops back from the south in early April.
 They returned to the exact same location and Mrs. No-Stop's nest was - where else? - beside the No-Stop pole!

 The No-Stops became parents to five goslings.
-We searched for them in neighborhood ponds and finally found them raising their 16 goslings (11 were not theirs) at a small restaurant pond just a half-mile from their nest.
+We searched for them in neighborhood ponds and finally found them raising their 16 goslings (11 were not theirs) at Daquisto pond, a tiny restaurant pond located a half-mile from their nest.
 That's a terrible location to raise goslings because of the heavy traffic in the shopping mall.
 We don't think highly of their parenting skills!

-Thankfully, The No-Stops decided to trek to a small retention pond about a quarter of a mile from the restaurant pond.
-Geese are known to go pond hopping after molting but with The No-Stops, pond hopping begins as soon as their goslings hatch and during the time they're molting!
+Thankfully, The No-Stops decided to trek to the Linden Ridge pond located about a quarter of a mile from this restaurant pond.
+Geese are known to go pond hopping when molting is over and they have regrown new primaries but with The No-Stops, pond hopping begins as soon as their goslings hatch and during the time they're molting!

 We have searched in vain for the family since the summer.
 We hope they raised their goslings safely and migrated safely.
 Unfortunately, Mrs. No-Stop's nesting location has been destroyed by the city.
 They have dug it all up to construct a wider thoroughfare.
 Every time we drive by their former nest site, we are filled with sadness and longing because we know they won't be nesting at that location again and we had so many wonderful memories and photographs of our dear little goose tending to her nest beside the No Stop sign.